akpax/ETABS_to_RAM_bridge/README.md

 ## Using the Software
 ### Configuration
-Behind the scenes, the application connects to ETABS and RAM Concept via API.
+Behind the scenes, the application connects to ETABS and RAM Concept via their respective APIs.
 In order to accomplish this, the user is prompted for certain paths which are validated and saved to JSON for future use.

 ### ETABS Configuration
-The application was developed using ETABS 20; therefore, to reduce potential errors, I highly recommend using this version of ETABS when running the application.
+The application was developed and tested using ETABS 20; therefore, to reduce potential errors, I highly recommend using this version of ETABS when running the application.
 When the user starts the application, they will be prompted for the ETABSv1.dll file.

 ![dll file -selection](https://github.com/akpax/ETABs_RAM_bridge/assets/78048703/a268c0c8-a272-4ba7-b9c0-f4cbb9c2ab07)